CSNA 2.0 and the Post-Quantum Future of Encryption

 Enterprises have a wide array of resources to protect: file shares, email servers, production systems, databases, source code repositories, DevOps tools, and more.
 If key-based authentication is enforced for all of these different resources, and the keys are secured in a centrally-managed KMS or HSM, the enterprise can easily enforce granular controls, monitor access to resources, audit key usage, and restrict access as required.
 Learn more in this post.

-Garantir is pleased to announce new automated certificate management capabilities in the GaraSign product.
-The GaraSign approach enables the enterprise to centrally secure all private keys and streamline the certificate orchestration process.
+Garantir is pleased to announce new automated certificate management capabilities in the GaraTrust product.
+The GaraTrust approach enables the enterprise to centrally secure all private keys and streamline the certificate orchestration process.

 Managing access to files and documents that have been downloaded and stored on end-user workstations is difficult.
 Check out this blog post to learn how to overcome this challenge.